arthurhu1872/physical-ai-stl/README.md

 # physical-ai-stl

 Scaffold for experimenting with **Signal Temporal Logic (STL)** and **spatio‑temporal logic (STREL)** monitoring in the context of physics‑based machine learning models.
-It’s intended to be a **teaching and prototyping repository**, not a production‑ready library.
+It's intended to be a **teaching and prototyping repository**, not a production‑ready library.
 The goal is to make it easy to tinker with temporal/spatio‑temporal specifications alongside simple neural ODE or PDE examples.
 It forms part of a larger initiative to explore "physical AI" — blending physics‑informed models (neural ODEs/PDEs, PINNs) with formal specification monitoring to ensure safety, stability and robustness in AI‑driven systems.

 ## Status